naresh8t7/paginatorapp/README.md

 can be further customized based on the table options and features like sorting can be added in to the table.
 Row data can also be customized.

-Due to time constraints tests are not provided.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.